deve-sh/TimePad/README.md

 ## Building stuff with TimePad

 I am pretty sure this is not the only algo like this out there, for sure.
 However, if you choose to use this in any of your services, projects or projects.
 Do let me know at [my email](mailto:devesh2027@gmail.com).
 I would be more than pleased to know.

+## Algorithm Improvements

+- Unlike the initial version (below), we will not be storing the entire text from a textarea at a point in time, and instead store diffs between them at any given changepoint.

+- We can remove our reliance on `setInterval` at recording time and instead use `events` to track changes, selections and cursor movements and add it to a change stack.
+Round off the time to the closest

 ## Issues and Improvements